sdleffler/heavy/hv-core/doc/std.md

 "mixins" compatible with 30log for doing things like adding standard functions for accessing `Position` and `Velocity` components.
 30log is simple and flexible, and while object oriented programming doesn't solve all problems, it can add structure to working with Lua.

-## std.space

-Contains two useful classes to use as base classes for holding your [`Object`]s and [`Space`]s in your Lua code, with the intent that you can extend them and then add mixins from libraries such as `hv-friends` to give an object table functionality related to the object it represents.

-[`Object`]: crate::spaces::Object
-[`Space`]: crate::spaces::Space